 Does the garage have to be rectangular?

-We have designed garages that are L shaped, T shaped and garages with annexe's.
-The only limitation to the shape of the garage is the pitch roof construction that requires that the front and rear walls are parallel and that the side walls are also parallel with each other.
+We have designed garages that are L shaped, T shaped and garages with annex's.
+The only limitation to the shape of the garage is the roof construction that requires that the front and rear walls are parallel and that the side walls are also parallel with each other.

 What garage roof pitch should I use?